Northern Renaissance Seminar

 There is no registration fee and refreshments will be provided, but we do require you to email us in advance to book a place: firstname.lastname@example.org.

 Northern Renaissance Seminar: 'The Politics of Puritan and Nonconformist writing 1558-1689'

 Northumbria University, 20 April 2013

-Themes to address on the day might include:
+Themes to address might include:

 - Catholicism and anti-Catholicism

 - Separatists and sectarians

 - Puritanism and dissent